vishalcloudyuga/dcos-docs/1.7/administration/installing/custom/system-requirements/index.md

 *   Each node has unfettered IP-to-IP connectivity from itself to all nodes in the DC/OS cluster.
 *   UDP must be open for ingress to port 53 on the masters.
 To attach to a cluster, the Mesos agent node service (`dcos-mesos-slave`) uses this port to find `leader.mesos`.

-### High-Speed Internet Access
+### High Speed Internet Access

-High-speed internet access is recommended before installing DC/OS.
+High speed internet access is recommended for DC/OS installation.
 A minimum 10 MBit per second is required for DC/OS services.
 The installation of some DC/OS services will fail if the artifact download time exceeds the value of MESOS_EXECUTOR_REGISTRATION_TIMEOUT within the file `/opt/mesosphere/etc/mesos-slave-common`.
 The default value for MESOS_EXECUTOR_REGISTRATION_TIMEOUT is 10 minutes.

 # Software Prerequisites